FREQUENTLY ASKED QUESTIONS

 Founded in 1903, the APBA celebrates a phenomenal 115 years of organized boat racing competitions and is the oldest governing body in motorsports.
 Whatever your need for speed, APBA is sure to have a place just for you.
 Competition, thrills, victory and honor can be found in all 13 of APBA's racing categories, comprising a broad selection of inboard and outboard engines and countless hull configurations.
 From Offshore powerboats and Unlimited Hydroplanes to smaller Junior class hydroplanes, APBA is the place to be.
 The APBA is the only recognized authority for boat racing in the United States representing the worldwide sanctioning body the Union of International Motonautique (U.I.M.).

 HOSTING A RACE

 I am interested in getting a race to my city.
 Who do I contact?
-If you are interested in hosting a race in your city please contact the APBA Executive Director Patrick Mell at email@example.com or call him at APBA National Headquarters at (586) 773-9700.
+If you are interested in hosting a race in your city please contact the APBA Executive Director Sarah Ealy at firstname.lastname@example.org or call her at APBA National Headquarters at (586) 773-9700.